 - usually charged in St. Helena.
 One of the inn's best features is its attractively landscaped outdoor pool (heated year-round); in fact, the whole charming place overlooks a pastoral landscape of Napa Valley vineyards.
 See p.
-96. - White Sulphur Springs Inn & Spa (St. Helena, Napa Valley; © 800/593-8873): This woodsy escape is a short winding drive away from downtown St. Helena.
-Established in 1852 and set among 330 acres of creeks, waterfalls, hot springs, redwood, madrone, and fir trees, White Sulphur Springs claims to be the oldest resort in California; it's geared toward naturenugget types, who will appreciate both the cozily rustic cabins and the pristine surroundings.
-A full menu of spa treatments, outdoor pool and natural hot springs, and a holistic vibe round out the relaxation.
+93. - El Dorado Hotel (Sonoma, Sonoma Valley; © 800/289-3031): Designed by the same folks who put together Napa's exclusive Auberge du Soleil, this place on Sonoma's historic square may look like a 19th-century Wild West relic from the outside, but inside, it's midrange 20th-century deluxe.
+French windows afford lovely views of the courtyard, which features a heated lap pool.
+The ground floor houses one of the area's best restaurants.
 See p.
-96. - El Dorado Hotel (Sonoma, Sonoma Valley; © 800/289-3031): Designed by the same folks who put together Napa's exclusive Auberge du Soleil, this place on Sonoma's historic square may look like a 19th-century Wild West relic from the outside, but inside, it's midrange 20th-century deluxe.
-French windows offer lovely views of the courtyard, which features a heated lap pool, and the ground floor houses one of the area's best restaurants.
+140. - Glenelly Inn and Cottages (Glen Ellen, Sonoma Valley; © 707/996-6720): With verdant views of Sonoma's oak-studded hillsides, this former 1916 railroad inn is drenched in serenity, and it has everything you'd expect from a Wine Country retreat.
+Bright, immaculate rooms have old-fashioned clawfoot tubs and Scandinavian down comforters; a hearty country breakfast is served beside the large cobblestone fireplace, and there's a long veranda where you can curl up in a comfy wicker chair to admire the idyllically bucolic view.
 See p.
-144. - Glenelly Inn and Cottages (Glen Ellen, Sonoma Valley; © 707/996-6720): With verdant views of Sonoma's oak-studded hillsides, this former 1916 railroad inn is drenched in serenity, and it has everything you'd expect from a Wine Country retreat.
-Bright, immaculate rooms have old-fashioned clawfoot tubs and Scandinavian down comforters, a hearty country breakfast is served beside the large cobblestone fireplace, and there's a long veranda where you can curl up in a comfy wicker chair to admire the idyllically bucolic view.
-See p.
-149.
+145.